oracle/oracle-database-operator/docs/sharding/provisioning/system_sharding/ssharding_provisioning_by_cloning_db_gold_image_in_same_ad.md

 * One Catalog Pod: `catalog`
 * Namespace: `shns`
 * Database Cloning from the Database Gold Image present in Persistent Volume having OCID: `ocid1.volume.oc1.phx.abyhqljr3z3w72t6ay5eud7d5w3kdfhktfp6gwb6euy5tzwfaxgmbvwqlvsq`

+**NOTE:** Provisioning the Sharded Database using Cloning from Database Gold Image is `NOT` supported with Oracle Database 23ai Free.

 NOTE: In this case, the Persistent Volume with DB Gold Image was provisioned in the Availability Domain `PHX-AD-1`.
 The Shards and Catalog will be provisioned in the same Availability Domain `PHX-AD-1` by cloning the database.